Azure/azure-powershell/src/CodeSigning/CodeSigning/help/Invoke-AzCodeSigningCIPolicySigning.md

 CI Policy is successfully signed. c:\cisigning\signed_contosocipolicy.bin
 ```

-This command signs a CI policy provided.
+This command signs a CI policy by the metadata configuration, it also timestamps the signature using the timestamp url provided.

 ## PARAMETERS